Kitware/CMake/Help/dev/maint.rst

 .. code-block:: shell

   git fetch origin
-  git checkout -b release-$ver origin/release
+  git switch -c release-$ver origin/release

 Merge the ``$topic`` branch into the local ``release-$ver`` branch, making sure to include a ``Merge-request: !xxxx`` footer in the commit message: